CartoDB/airship/packages/components/src/components/legends/README.md

 </script>
 ```

 Because of how this widget is rendered internally, it behaves less flexibly than the others.
-However we provide a series of props to customize it
+However we provide a series of props to customize it.

 - **size**: in pixels, will be its width and height.
 When rendering vertically, the height is shortened to whatever is required.
 - **x-margin-factor** and **y-margin-factor**: by default 0.1, the percentage (10%) of space left on all sides.
 Use this is if you find your labels do not fit.
-- **leading-line-stroke-width**: the width of lines pointing to the labels, in pixels
+- **leading-line-stroke-width**: the width of lines pointing to the labels, in pixels.
-- **text-line-height**: change this if you change the font used for the labels, set to the font's line-height for better alignment
+- **text-line-height**: change this if you change the font used for the labels, set to the font's line-height for better alignment.

 ##### Aliases

 This component is rendered also with the following tag:

-- `as-legend-size-continuous` when the `type` value in the first element of `data` is `line`
+- [as-legend-size-continuous](#as-legend-size-continuous) when the `type` value in the first element of `data` is `line`

 ### as-legend-size-continuous-point